Modder4869/discord-stuff/scripts/README.md

 # scripts
-Some bd scripts for linux systems
+Some bd scripts

 ## tape.sh
-A very basic install script to install bd, should get the job done most of the time

-usage: tape.sh (give directory or fill in later)
+A very basic install script to install bd, should get the job done most of the time either give directory as argument or fill it in prompt later

+usage:

+    tape.sh (no arguments, discord directory)

 deps: nodejs (for asar install), wget, linux